Engin-Boot/pong-stage-anjalimnnit/Stage0/Ball.md

 This module is for managing the ball for the pong game.
 Here we can Reinitialize() the ball.
-And MoveBall() moves the ball in random direction.
+And  move the ball in random direction.

 ## Acceptance Criteria